Deviation inequalities and CLT for random walks on acylindrically hyperbolic groups: Introduction

-{\bf Context} The history of Central Limit Theorems on groups with hyperbolic features can be traced back to early result of Furstenberg and Kesten in the sixties.
+The history of Central Limit Theorems on groups with hyperbolic features can be traced back to early result of Furstenberg and Kesten in the sixties.
 We refer to \cite{kn:bq_linear} for historical background.
-The most recent contributions to this subject will be found in \cite{kn:bq} , where the C.L.T. is proved when $G$ is hyperbolic and $\mu$ has a finite second moment, and in \cite{Horbez:CLT}, where a similar C.L.T. is proved for random walks on Mapping Class Groups and $Out(F_n)$.
+The most recent contributions to this subject will be found in \cite{kn:bq}, where the C.L.T. is proved when $G$ is hyperbolic and $\mu$ has a finite second moment, and in \cite{Horbez:CLT}, where a similar C.L.T. is proved for random walks on Mapping Class Groups and $Out(F_n)$.

-The classical approach for the C.L.T., used in all the references we are aware of and whose most powerful version is in \cite{kn:bq}, assumes $G$ has a nice action on some compact space $X$ and derives the C.L.T. as a special case of a Central Limit Theorem for cocycles defined on $X$.
-When $G$ is hyperbolic, $X$ is the horo-functions (Busemann) boundary of $(G,d)$.
-In the case $G$ is a Mapping Class Group, $X$ is the boundary of Teichm\"uller space.
-As explained below, we take a radically different approach.

 The question of the regularity of the rate of escape or the entropy in terms of the driving measure was first addressed in \cite{kn:Er}.
 Gou\"ezel recently proved in \cite{Gouezel:analyticity} that, on a hyperbolic group $G$, the entropy and rate of escape are analytic functions on the set of probability measures $\mu$ with a given finite support.
 Once again the approach used in \cite{Gouezel:analyticity}, as well as in previous references like \cite{kn:led1} and \cite{kn:led2}, uses some boundary theory.
-In particular one needs know the Martin boundary of the walk.
+In particular one needs to know the Martin boundary of the walk.
 (We recall that, when $G$ is hyperbolic and $\mu$ is finitely supported, then \cite{kn:anc} and \cite{kn:anc2} showed that the Martin boundary coincides with the Gromov boundary.)

-Using compactifications to study random walks with a driving measure with a finite exponential moment on an acylindrically hyperbolic group seems hopeless.
-Indeed, first recall that on any non-elementary hyperbolic group one can construct a random walk whose driving measure has a finite exponential moment but whose Martin boundary is not the Gromov boundary of the group, see \cite{Gou-Martin}.
-More dramatically, when $G$ is only assumed to be acylindrically hyperbolic, we have to deal with actions of $G$ on a hyperbolic spaces $X$ that need not be locally compact.
+The situation is substantially more involved when considering random walks with a driving measure with a finite exponential moment.
+We recall that on any non-elementary hyperbolic group one can construct a random walk whose driving measure has a finite exponential moment but whose Martin boundary is not the Gromov boundary of the group, see \cite{Gou-Martin}.

+The situation is even more dramatic when $G$ is only assumed to be acylindrically hyperbolic.
+Then we have to deal with actions of $G$ on a hyperbolic spaces $X$ that need not be co-compact.
+It seems the best the Benoist-Quint approach could give would be a C.L.T. in $X$.
+As for the C.L.T. in $G$, one needs a different approach; we use deviation inequalities.

+Note that deviation inequalities were previously proved for hyperbolic groups and driving measures with finite support in \cite{kn:bhm2} as a consequence of quasi-conformal properties of the harmonic measure.
+We obtain them here in a completely different way.